Christian Rock Hard: Plot

 Stan Marsh, Kyle Broflovski, Kenny McCormick, and Eric Cartman form a band called Moop, but disagree on what direction they should take, as they all like different types of music.
 Cartman suggests that the band should play Christian rock; he bases his reasoning on the easy success that the genre has, referring to the success of the Christian rock band Creed as his pitch.
-However, Kyle disputes this, saying that Christian rock is a terrible idea.
+However, Kyle disputes this.
 The disagreement becomes so heated that Cartman leaves, but not before betting $10 he will have a platinum-selling Christian rock album before Kyle's band does.

 Seeking inspiration, Stan, Kyle, and Kenny download music from the Internet for free.
 However, they are immediately arrested by the FBI and are told of the serious consequences of illegal downloading, namely forcing musicians like Lars Ulrich (drummer of metal band Metallica), Britney Spears, and Master P to lose so much income from music piracy that they must either downgrade their extremely lavish purchases to very slightly less lavish ones or save up until they can afford all of what they want.
 As a result, Moop decides to go on strike until fans stop downloading illegally and are joined by a large number of musicians, including Britney Spears, Ozzy Osbourne, Missy Elliott, Master P, Blink-182, Metallica, Alanis Morissette, Meat Loaf, Rancid, and even Skyler's band, the Lords of the Underworld.

-Meanwhile, Cartman enlists Butters Stotch and Token Black to form his new band.
-Realizing that Christian rock is a perennial top seller, Cartman decides that his band, which he has christened Faith + 1, will join the Christian music racket.
-Cartman builds the band's repertoire by simply taking vague, generic pop love ballads and changing references like "baby" to "Jesus".
-While effective, the band eventually comes under some scrutiny when one of the songs involves more passionate and sexual lyrics involving Christ.
+Meanwhile, Cartman enlists Butters Stotch and Token Black to form a Christian music band called Faith + 1.
+Cartman builds the band's repertoire by simply taking generic love songs and changing references like "baby" to "Jesus".
+While effective, the band eventually comes under some scrutiny when one of the songs includes sexual lyrics involving Christ.
 Cartman manages to manipulate his way out, and the band builds a considerable following.